u-boot/u-boot/doc/develop/bootstd.rst

 The changeover of the value of `doing_global` from true to false is handled in `iter_incr()` as well.

+Note that the value in the `bootdev` column above is not actually stored - it is just for illustration.
+In practice, `iter_incr()` uses the flags to determine whether to move to the next bootdev in the uclass, the next child of the media device, the next label, or the next priority level, depending on the flag settings (see `BOOTFLOW_METHF_SINGLE_DEV`, etc. above).

 There is no expectation that iteration will actually finish.
 Quite often a valid bootflow is found early on.
 With `bootflow scan -b`, that causes the bootflow to be immediately booted.
 Assuming it is successful, the iteration never